darthsebulba04/homeassistant/README.md

 # Home Assistant Configuration

 The goal of this setup was to create a home automation system that had no cloud dependancy.
-After losing several almost all services I used over the last year, I decided to DIY all of it and hopefully never have to deal with that again.
+After losing almost all services I used over the last year, I decided to DIY all of it and hopefully never have to deal with that again.

-Everything but the thermostat is controlled locally and has no online requirement.
+Everything but the [Nest] thermostat is controlled locally and has no online requirement.

+Subscribed to Home Assistant Cloud by Nabu Casa for location tracking and easy remote access.

 ## Hardware
 - Raspberry Pi 4b w/ 4GB RAM